dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 - properties defined in external ontologies
 - properties defined in the project ontology itself

-The syntax how to refer to these different groups of properties is described [here](./caveats.md#referencing-ontologies).
+The syntax how to refer to these different groups of properties is described [here] (./caveats.md#referencing-ontologies).

 The following DSP base properties are available:

 - `hasValue`: This is the most general case, to be used in all cases when your property is none of the special cases below.
 - `hasLinkTo`: a link to another resource
 - `isPartOf`: A special variant of `hasLinkTo`.
 It says that an instance of the given resource class is an integral part of another resource class.
 E.g. a "page" is part of a "book".
 - `seqnum`: An integer that is used to define a sequence number in an ordered set of instances, e.g. the ordering of the pages in a book.
 A resource that has a property derived from `seqnum` must also have a property derived from `isPartOf`.
 - `hasColor`: Defines a color value.
 - `hasComment`: Defines a standard comment.
 - `isSequenceOf`: A special variant of `hasLinkTo`.
 It says that an instance of the given resource class is a section